arthurrichards77/control_bullet/README_windows.md

 ### Anaconda

+| Anaconda is convenient but optional.
+Any combination of a terminal, an editor and a Python interpreter will work.
+I now use VS Code for this tutorial.

 Download via (https://www.anaconda.com/products/individual) and make sure you include the Spyder IDE (I think it's included by default).

 ### FlightGear